The iconic and enigmatic front cover of The Stranger. Photo by Jim Haughton.

 |

 Live at the Sonesta (March 1978) (audio only).
 This is another European radio mini-concert broadcast, from Amsterdam.
 The audio quality is quite good.
-"Scandinavian Skies" is also included here (the song was actually written around this time but not recorded and released until 1982).
+I also added "Scandinavian Skies" from 1982 to this playlist (the song was actually written around this time but not recorded and released until 1982).

 |